-8.0 Research Services
+■ 8.0 Research Services

-All matters concerning the administration of research grants and contracts are handled by the Office of Research and Graduate Studies, to which inquiries concerning research policies and procedures should be directed.
+All matters concerning the administration of research grants and contracts are handled by the Office of the Vice-President Research, to which inquiries concerning research policies and procedures should be directed.
 Students whose research falls within the University definition of research involving human and non-human subjects and other ethical and safety issues must receive prior approval from the appropriate screening committee.
-Regulations on these issues may be obtained from the Office of Research and Graduate Studies.
-The Office of Research and Graduate Studies should be contacted for further details concerning research oriented services offered to graduate students.
+Regulations on these issues may be obtained from the Office of the Vice-President Research.
+The Office of the Vice-President Research should be contacted for further details concerning research oriented services offered to graduate students.

-9.0 Regulations Governing Doctoral Programs
+■ 9.0 Regulations Governing Doctoral Programs